The One Kind Sentence That Can Change Someone’s Day (or Life)

 ‘Ok guys, listen up .. for the rest of the day you’ll stay in your groups, so decide now whether you want to go with the Chicken Littles, the Intermediates, or the Insanity group.’

-Well, I didn’t hesitate, straight into the insanity group.
+Well, I didn’t hesitate, straight into the Insanity group.
 We’d run many Turning Points before, and I loved the ropes course element in the middle on day 2.
-As we self selected and lined up in our groups, BJ said counting the Insanity group ‘Some of you guys can go for the Extreme Inanity experience if you want, as we’ve got a few too many of you.’
+As we self-selected and lined up in our groups, BJ said, counting the Insanity group, ‘Some of you guys can go for the Extreme Insanity experience if you want, as we’ve got a few too many of you.’

 Once again I jumped straight in and went off with my Extreme Insanity team mates.

-Our first element was what Paul calls the Stupid Thing – it’s a 60 foot high structure with various ladders and ropes and cables, you climb up one end and then make your way over the 200 foot distance from one side to the other.
+Our first element was what the team jokingly calls the Stupid Thing – it’s a 60 foot high structure with various ladders and ropes and cables.
+You climb up one end and then make your way over the 200 foot distance from one side to the other.
 I’d done it before, but this time we walked to the other end of the Stupid Thing to start.

 ‘Ok, so we’re going to climb up the pole using the nails for foot and hand holds.
 Go all the way to the top .. who’s first?’